uxdxdev/nilmtk-device/README.md

 ### Options

 `id` The device ID used to register the device to a user.
-See https://nilmtk-service.firebaseapp.com.

 Uses raw monitoring data for building 1 in the REDD dataset.
 Analyses this data and reports any abnormalities to the user using push notifications.
 Assumes disaggregation has be done on mains and individual appliance level metrics are available.